Follow us at

 Three Partnership Initiativesare currently in implementation and are constantly being extended into new regions.
 One such initiative aims at improving working conditions in the textile sector in India.
 Another focuses on chemical management in several Asian countries.
 The Textiles Partnership also launched an initiative for living wages at the beginning of 2019.

 To support its members, the Partnership is developing into a platform for sustainability and corporate responsibility in the German textile and clothing industry.
-Networking, exchanging information, and collective, practice-oriented learning learnings are the foundation for achieving Partnership objectives.
+Networking, exchanging information, and collective, practice-oriented learning issues related to the textile production are the foundation for achieving Partnership objectives.

 The Partnerships' work is supported by the Partnership Secretariat.
 On behalf of the German Federal Ministry for Economic Cooperation and Development, the Secretariat is hosted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.